amita-kullaphan/amita-kullaphan.github.io/content/blog/income-tax-loophole-to-end.md

 From time to time, new Orders in Thailand can unexpectedly cause panic, hysteria, and mass confusion among long-term foreign residents and even Thais themselves.
 This year, there is a hotly discussed debate over the [Order No. Por.
 161/2023](https://www.rd.go.th/fileadmin/user_upload/kormor/newlaw/dn161A.pdf) issued by the Revenue Department, dated 15th September 2023, and coming into effect on the 1st of January 2024.
-The Order serves as new guidance for tax officers in interpreting Section 41, Paragraph 2 of the Thai Tax Code.
+The Order serves as new *internal* guidance for tax officers in interpreting Section 41, Paragraph 2 of the Thai Tax Code.
-According to this new order, Thai tax residents who earn income from abroad will be subject to personal income tax on such an income upon transferring it into Thailand in any calendar year from 1 January 2024 onwards {{< cite "revenue_department_order_161_2023" >}}.
+According to this new Order, Thai tax residents who earn income from abroad will be subject to personal income tax on such an income upon transferring it into Thailand in any calendar year from 1 January 2024 onwards {{< cite "revenue_department_order_161_2023" >}}.

 Before we immerse ourselves into breaking down the new guidance, we have to put it into perspective with the current practice first.